Masterfloh/Sunlight-systems/README.md

 # What is Sunlight Systems?

 Sunlight Systems is a Open-source discord bot Project made byy masterfloh#7422 and Nic2#2064.
-There are tons of usefull features for Admins like Ban, Kick and Timeout features aswell as a Purge command and Poll command
+There are tons of usefull features for Admins like Ban, Kick and Timeout features.
+For a full, updates list of supported commands see below!

 # How do I use Sunlight Systems?